raamcosta/compose-destinations-docs/docusaurus/docs/overview.md

   - Easy deep linking to screens
   - All you can do with Official Jetpack Compose Navigation but in a simpler safer way!

-For a deeper look into all the features, check our [wiki](https://github.com/raamcosta/compose-destinations/wiki).

 ## Basic Usage

 ### 1. Annotate your screen Composables with `@Destination`